ArielElb/Hacking-Active-Directory/README.md

     ![image](https://github.com/ArielElb/Hacking-Active-Directory/assets/94087682/b157daa9-2d4f-4c27-89d4-6d0ec7d8226b)

   we got the SQL service domain password that was misconfigoured and is a domain admin
- - Migations :  use strong passwords and follow the least privilege priniciple !
+ - Mitigations :  use strong passwords and follow the least privilege priniciple !